oxyc/grunt-lint-inline/README.md

 ### Additional Options

-#### regexpFilters
+#### patterns

 Type: `Array`
 Default: `[]`

 Enable pattern replacement by sending in an array of RegExp-objects.
-Replacement are done per-line inside the script tags and matches are replaced with `null`.
+Replacement are done inside the script tags and matches are replaced with provided replacement or defaults to an empty string.

 ```javascript
 grunt.initConfig({